 Regardless of whether you tow regularly or just now and then, it is your responsibility to be familiar and compliant with towing laws in Australia.

-Disappointingly, we see drivers make many obvious towing mistakes; mistakes that mean they’re breaking the road rules!
-A trailer without indicator lights connected… loads not tied down safely…. or trailers dangerously overloaded… They’re all errors that could contribute to you not only copping a big fine but worse, they could contribute to causing a serious crash.
+Alarmingly, we see drivers make many obvious towing mistakes; mistakes that mean they’re breaking the road rules!
+A trailer without indicator lights connected… loads not tied down safely…. or trailers dangerously overloaded… They’re all errors that could contribute to you not only copping a big fine but worse, potentially causing a serious crash.

 There are other laws, not so well known and which may be overlooked, particularly if you’re inexperienced.